cryptohack/typora-theme/README.md

 ## What is Typora?

 Typora is a minimal, free markdown editor which additionally supports Latex using MathJax.
-It's my go -to app when I'm writing blog posts or writeups.
+It's my go-to app when I'm writing blog posts or writeups.

 ## Installation